LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/40-MAT.md

 <sup>24</sup> But he answered and said, I am not sent but unto the lost sheep of the house of Israel.
 <sup>25</sup> Then came she and worshipped him, saying, Lord, help me.
 <sup>26</sup> But he answered and said, It is not meet to take the children’s bread, and to cast [it] to dogs.
-<sup>27</sup> And she said, Truth, Lord: yet the dogs eat of the crumbs which fall from their masters ’ table.
+<sup>27</sup> And she said, Truth, Lord: yet the dogs eat of the crumbs which fall from their masters’ table.
 <sup>28</sup> Then Jesus answered and said unto her, O woman, great [is] thy faith: be it unto thee even as thou wilt.
 And her daughter was made whole from that very hour.
 <sup>29</sup> And Jesus departed from thence, and came nigh unto the sea of Galilee; and went up into a mountain, and sat down there.
-<sup>30</sup> And great multitudes came unto him, having with them [those that were] lame, blind, dumb, maimed, and many others, and cast them down at Jesus ’ feet; and he healed them:
+<sup>30</sup> And great multitudes came unto him, having with them [those that were] lame, blind, dumb, maimed, and many others, and cast them down at Jesus’ feet; and he healed them:
 <sup>31</sup> Insomuch that the multitude wondered, when they saw the dumb to speak, the maimed to be whole, the lame to walk, and the blind to see: and they glorified the God of Israel.
 <sup>32</sup> Then Jesus called his disciples [unto him], and said, I have compassion on the multitude, because they continue with me now three days, and have nothing to eat: and I will not send them away fasting, lest they faint in the way.
 <sup>33</sup> And his disciples say unto him, Whence should we have so much bread in the wilderness, as to fill so great a multitude?